pypa/virtualenv/docs/installation.rst

 .. warning::

     We advise installing virtualenv-1.9 or greater.
-Prior to version 1.9, the pip included in virtualenv did not not download from PyPI over SSL.
+Prior to version 1.9, the pip included in virtualenv did not download from PyPI over SSL.

 .. warning::